awsdocs/amazon-workmail-administration-guide/doc_source/howto-start.md

 ## Step 2: Set up your Amazon WorkMail site<a name="setup-site"></a>

-1. After you sign in to the Amazon WorkMail console, set up your organization\.
-Choose from the following organization setup options:
-   + [Quick setup: Creating a new directory](add_new_organization.md#quick_setup) \- Sets up a new directory for you
-   + [Standard setup: Integrating with an existing directory](add_new_organization.md#premises_directory) \- Integrates with your existing directory

-1. Next, add a domain\.
-We recommend registering a dedicated domain for your Amazon WorkMail organization\.
-For more information about adding a domain, see [Adding a domain](add_domain.md)\.
+1. After you sign in to the Amazon WorkMail console, set up your organization and add a domain\.
+We recommend using a dedicated domain for your Amazon WorkMail organization\.
+For more information, see [Creating an organization](add_new_organization.md) and [Adding a domain](add_domain.md)\.

+1. \(Optional\) You can choose to use a free testing domain provided by Amazon WorkMail\.
+If you choose to do this, skip to step 4\.
 **Note**
-You can start using your Amazon WorkMail organization with the provided test domain created during setup\.
 The test domain format is *example*\.awsapps\.com\.
-You can use the test mail domain as long as you maintain enabled users in your Amazon WorkMail organization\.
-However, the test domain cannot be used outside of Amazon WorkMail\.
+You can use the test mail domain with Amazon WorkMail and other supported AWS services as long as you maintain enabled users in your Amazon WorkMail organization\.
+However, you cannot use the test domain for other purposes\.
 Also, the test domain might become available for registration and use by other customers if your Amazon WorkMail organization does not maintain at least one enabled user\.

+1. If you are using an external domain, verify your domain by adding the appropriate TXT and MX records to your DNS service\.
+Make sure to set your domain as the default for your organization\.
+For more information, see [Verifying domains](domain_verification.md) and [Choosing the default domain](default_domain.md)\.

 1. Create new users or enable your existing directory users for Amazon WorkMail\.
-For more information, see [Creating users](manage-users.md#add_new_user)\.
+For more information, see [Managing user accounts](manage-users.md)\.

 1. \(Optional\) If you have existing Microsoft Exchange mailboxes, migrate them to Amazon WorkMail\.
 For more information, see [Migrating to Amazon WorkMail](migration_overview.md)\.